NexPlayer/Android-SDK/advanced.md

 #### static native int initManagerMulti (Object nexPlayerHandle, String strEngineLibName, String cachFolder) [static]

-internal use only.
+Internal use only.
 Please do not use.

 ### NexABRController.IABREventListener Interface Reference

 This interface must be implemented in order for the application to receiveABRControlevents from NexABRController.

-NexABRController will call the methods provided in this interface automatically during playback to notify the application when variousABRControlevents have occurred.
+NexABRController will call the methods provided in this interface automatically during playback to notify the application when various ABRControl events have occurred.

 In most cases, the handling of these events is optional; NexPlayer™ will continue to play content back normally without the application doing anything special in response to the events received.

-#### abstract void onMinMaxBandWidthChanged (NexErrorCode result, int minBwBps,  intmaxBwBps ) [abstract]
+#### abstract void onMinMaxBandWidthChanged (NexErrorCode result, int minBwBps,  int maxBwBps) [abstract]

-This method will be called by theNexABRControllerwhen either the minimum or maximum bandwith allowed for streaming content is changed.
+This method will be called by the NexABRController when either the minimum or maximum bandwith allowed for streaming content is changed.

 **Parameters**